 Each industry and company have various required soft skills, but as a middle first-time leader, you will no longer be judged on your ability to do technical work.

 Be sure to invest time in learning what skills are required at your organization and refine those.

 A lot of times your role isn’t to execute a specific program.
 Your role is to make sure that your team is moving in the right direction.

-So you want to be in alignment with your manager, and your supervisory team, your team, and your executives.
+So you want to be in alignment with your first-time leader, and your supervisory team, your team, and your executives.
 If you can juggle all of those personalities, you’ll rise quickly as a leader in your organization.

 Alignment also means that your team is being judged appropriately and that any expectations are being communicated both up and down the organization.
 That means a lot of conversations and a lot of trial and error.

 With the right attitude, you can keep yourself and your team in alignment and moving forward.